Rocafella888/Rocafella888.github.io/README.md

-Worthy - Free Bootstrap Template
+USDA - Free Bootstrap Template
 =======================================================================

-Worhty is a Multipurpose One Page Template based on Bootstrap 3 Framework.
+USDA is a Multipurpose One Page Template based on Bootstrap 3 Framework.
 You can use it for corporate, business and agency webpages as well as portfolio and personal webpages.